Small Loan Companies: Overview

 This form must be completed and received by the Financial Institutions Division no later than March 31, 2015.
 Be advised this form has been revised for 2015 and may now be sent electronically to the following email address: SL.Reporting@state.nm.us.

-Unlicensed Repossessors - see the Rules and Laws section for step-by-step instructions on verifying a repossessor's license.
+Unlicensed Repossessors - see the Forms and Applications section for step-by-step instructions on verifying a repossessor's license.